-We had less than \$1.07 billion in revenue during our last fiscal year.
-As a result, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and may take advantage of reduced public reporting requirements.
+We qualify as an "emerging growth company" ("EGC") as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
+We had less than \$1.07 billion in revenue during our last fiscal year, and have not tripped any of the measures that would cause us to no longer qualify as an EGC.
+As such, we may take advantage of reduced public reporting requirements.
 These provisions include, but are not limited to:

-- Being permitted to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in our filings with the SEC: - Not being required to comply with the auditor attestation requirements in the assessment of our internal control over financial reporting; - Reduced disclosure obligations regarding executive compensation in periodic reports, proxy statements and registration statements; and - > Exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved.
+- Being permitted to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in our filings with the SEC; - > Not being required to comply with the auditor attestation requirements in the assessment of our internal control over financial reporting; - Reduced disclosure obligations regarding executive compensation in periodic reports, proxy statements and registration statements; and - Exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved.